dhrubajyoti98/dhrubajyoti98.github.io/res_pub_conf.md

 ### Journal Publications (also see [<i class="fa fa-google fa-1x"></i>-scholar])

 - *...
 More Coming Soon (hopefully!)*
+- <u>Biswas, D.</u>, Gupta, S. Mirroring of synchronization in a bi-layer master-slave configuration of Kuramoto oscillators [Accepted in Chaos: An Interdisciplinary Journal of Nonlinear Science]
 - <u>Biswas, D.</u>, Gupta, S. Ageing transitions in a network of Rulkov neurons.
 Sci Rep 12, 433 (2022). [[Link](https://www.nature.com/articles/s41598-021-03844-1)]
 - <u>Biswas, D.</u>, Seth, S., & Bor, M. (2020).
 A Study of the Dynamics of a New Piecewise Smooth Map.
 International Journal of Bifurcation and Chaos, 30(01), 2050018. [[Link](https://doi.org/10.1142/s0218127420500182)]